nextras/orm/docs/repository.md

 }
 ```

-Sometimes, it is needed to write pure SQL queries.
+Sometimes, it is necessary to write pure SQL queries.
 SQL queries can be written only in the mapper layer.
-You can easily tell repository to proxy these methods by writing php doc `@method` annotation:
+You can easily tell the repository to proxy these methods by writing a phpdoc `@method` annotation:

 ```php
 /**